 This sample searches a folder for image files containing a face.
 Selected attributes of the image and face are displayed.
 Searches can be filtered by age range, gender, and whether the face matches a specified person.
-The sample uses the Windows client libraries for the Computer Vision and Face services of Microsoft Cognitive Services.
+The sample uses the Windows client libraries for the Computer Vision and Face services of Azure Cognitive Services.

 - Parses a folder for image files of type bmp, gif, jpg, and png.

 - Processes the image files to detect images containing a face.